 Miller lives in north Taiwan but works as a college lecturer on the outskirts of Taichung.
 He has been known to do the 180 km commute by bicycle.
 The North Carolina native appreciates that Taiwan’s subtropical climate allows for year-round cycle adventures.
 Before relocating to Taiwan, he lived in Kyushu, Japan for ten years.
 ‘During the winter there, it’s just too cold to ride for a good two-and-a-half months each year’.

 For cycle-tourists planning to stick to north Taiwan, Miller has the following advice: ‘When making plans, bear in mind that November sees the least amount of rainfall while June is the wettest month of the year.
 In Taipei itself, there are a lot of buses, cars, scooters, and pedestrians, but the riverside cycling paths are an excellent way to navigate around the city.
-From the city center there are hills in almost every direction.
+From the city centre there are hills in almost every direction.
 For a flatter route with a fairly fast pace, ride from Hongshulin near Tamsui to Jinshan.’

 According to Miller, central Taiwan ‘offers some hilly routes and majestic landscapes.
-If you’re up for a challenge, the famous climb to Wuling starts in the geological center of Taiwan in Puli.
+If you’re up for a challenge, the famous climb to Wuling starts in the geological centre of Taiwan in Puli.
 This route is 55 km but entirely uphill.’

 The best time of year to do this is October or November, he says, stressing that the climb isn’t for the faint of heart, because the road crests at 3,275 m above sea level.
 Another challenge is to ride from Taichung to Sun Moon Lake.
 ‘This excursion takes all day, the route varying from 125 km to 160 km’.